 In 2012, she started writing about industry issues on iSeekplant’s company blog.
 It gathered steam quickly, as people started to like her funny, self-deprecating and well-written pieces about industry issues.
 Her Dad started calling her the ‘Flapping Mouth of Plant Hire’ – that nickname stuck, and now The Flapping Mouth Blog has tens of thousands of readers each week, and over 200,000 followers across social media.

 Matt always had an entrepreneurial spirit – he just needed the right outlet.
-An enterprising university student, he set up a business selling schoolies t-shirts to kids on the Gold Coast, earning enough to live while he studied his MBA after graduation.
-His graduate job in residential development taught him about the economics of construction, selling commercial property and managing leases.
+An enterprising university student, he set up a business selling schoolies t-shirts to kids on the Gold Coast, earning enough in 2 weeks to support him for the year while he studied his Bachelor of Business Management (including Computer Science for a year – which proved to be useful down the track) and MBA after graduation.
+He began his career in commercial property development which taught him about the economics of construction, selling and leasing commercial property while consulting to their raft of tenants to help develop their businesses within their projects.

-Matt was a master of the ‘side-business’ – he was running a raft of successful rackets with his friends, coming up with great small business ideas and working his fingers to the bone to implement them.
+His time in the development sector cultivated his commercial abilities and entrepreneurial aspirations.
 Working for someone else was always a means to an end – until the right idea came along in 2010.
-Shaun and Drew came to Matt with their idea for iSeekplant, and Matt agreed to concept and build the platform from his bedroom.
+Shaun and Drew came to Matt with their idea for iSeekplant, and Matt agreed to research, concept and build the platform from his bedroom.

-Matt is passionate about automation, efficiency and doing things with the most up-to-date class leading technology available to our business.
+Matt is passionate about automation, efficiency, accuracy and doing things with the most up-to-date class leading technology available to our business.
 He has been instrumental in helping iSeekplant to discover a scalable and profitable business model.

 Earthmoving and plant is in Drew’s blood.
-Drew’s first job was counting bolts into buckets in the warehouse of his father’s crushing and screening business, later graduating to welding manganese and replacing brake pads in the fleet Hiluxes.
+Drew’s first job was in his Father's crushing and screening business welding hard facing coating on loader buckets.
+Later graduating to changing manganese wear plates inside cone crushers.
 He and his sister Sally would spend every school holiday working there.
-This is where they both learned how work with the myriad of personalities in plant hire.
+This is where they both learned how to work with the myriad of personalities in plant hire, mining and construction.

-From here, Drew did his Masters of Civil Engineering at night, and after graduating, worked for Seymour Whyte and then Golding Contractors, where he and his supervisor Shaun Whittred dreamed up the concept iSeekplant.
+From there, Drew did his Masters of Civil Engineering at night, and after graduating, worked for Seymour Whyte and then Golding Contractors and a Project Engineer, where he and his supervisor Shaun Whittred dreamed up the concept iSeekPlant.

 iSeekplant’s early years were funded by the founders, family, former colleagues and friends – most of whom hail from the construction and mining industries.
 In 2013, we met the legends at Position Partners Pty Ltd. A forward-thinking technology business in civil and mining, we shared the same audience, culture and the vision for our industry.
 Position Partners invested and gave us the legitimacy and scale we needed to take our business national.